CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 This method allows to build an image using a local folder containing a Dockerfile and the other required project files.
 It is useful when it is not possible or inconvenient to allow Rahti 1 to clone a repository directly.

-This assumes that you have authorized a Rahti 1 command line session and created a project in Rahti.
+This assumes that you have authorized a Rahti 1 command line session and created a project in Rahti 1.
 Instructions for that are shown in Chapter [Command line tool usage](../usage/cli.md#cli-cheat-sheet).

 **Steps:**